 – Negligence: a food distributor may be found liable if it was negligent in preparing, packaging, or distributing the product.

-Res ipsa loquitor is a legal theory available to plaintiffs in adulterated food cases.
+Res ipsa loquitur is a legal theory available to plaintiffs in adulterated food cases.
 Under a res ipsa negligence theory, the plaintiff only need show the injury-producing instrumentality was in defendant’s exclusive control and injury would not have occurred if due care had been exercised.

 – Violation of California’s Unfair Competition Law and False Advertising Act: a food distributor may be liable if the packing for the product contains false or fraudulent claims.
 Remedies include disgorgement of profits and injunctions.

 All is not lost!
 There are many defenses available to food distributors under California law.
 Below are just a few examples.